mkclev3/machines-that-think/README.md

 - humans have stripes
 - this is crazy i code im code maxxing as prof calvin would say im in my coding era
 - calvin says please use an octothorp in a markdown file idk what those words mean
+- use jupiter convert to turn ipyng files into markdown

 **Markdown Text**